Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 ## CSV

-When read from a CSV data node, Taipy returns the data of the CSV file based on _exposed_type_ parameter.
+When reading from a CSV data node, Taipy returns the data of the CSV file based on the _exposed_type_ parameter.
 Check out [CSV Data Node configuration](../config/data-node-config.md#csv) for more details on _exposed_type_.

 Assume that the content of the `sales.csv` file is the following.